Wild Purple Tea

 | Comparable to coffee, this delicious dessert tea is sweet and earthy.
 Contains 3 year aged loose pu-erh, almond pieces and caramel.

 | Chaparral tea has been suggested for the treatment of bronchitis and the common cold.
 It also was used to alleviate rheumatic pain, stomach pain, chicken pox, and snake bite pain.
 American Indians used chaparral for arthritis, bowel cramps, gas, colds, and chronic skin disorders.
-Chaparral has been used internally to treat stomach problems, menstrual disorders, premenstrual syndrome, diabetes, gall bladder and kidney stones, diarrhea, urinary tract infections, and upper respiratory tract infections. | Decaffeinated black tea flavored with apricot and marigold flowers |
+Chaparral has been used internally to treat stomach problems, menstrual disorders, premenstrual syndrome, diabetes, gall bladder and kidney stones, diarrhea, urinary tract infections, and upper respiratory tract infections. |

 Content | ||||||